Geoloup/DevTool/readme.md

 # DevTool Replacement

+This project is a open source devtool replacement were it blocked or you need one to secure you're site

+# Intergration of the devtool
 Integrate the DevTool replacement into your project by adding the following script tag to your HTML file:

 ```html